University Distinguished Teaching Awards

 Established in 1987, the Distinguished Teaching Award (DTA) highlights New York University's commitment to teaching excellence and is given annually to selected outstanding members of the faculty.
 Recipients are presented with a research stipend.

 Students, faculty, and alumni wishing to submit a nomination are encouraged to contact their School Representative.
-Nominations are due November 20, 2020.
+Date for 2022 nominations is forthcoming

 - Only full-time faculty members with at least ten years of service at NYU.
 Please note that while current adjuncts are not eligible for consideration, current full-time faculty may count past adjunct service towards the ten-year eligibility requirement.